riverford/durable-ref/README.md

 # durable-ref

+> Call him Voldemort, Harry.
+Always use the proper name for things.
+Fear of a name increases fear of the thing itself.”
+>
+> J.K.
+Rowling

-Provides durable clojure reference types allowing you to reference values remotely, or across JVM restarts.
+Provides durable clojure reference types where the values are held off-heap/remotely.
 With an emphasis on the ability to _share_ them.

+Such references are available across machines and programs and can persist across JVM restarts.

 The library currently provides the following kinds of reference: